bensinober/rdfstore-js/README.md

 ###Persistent store creation (Node.js)

 The Node.js version of the library uses [MongoDB](http://www.mongodb.org/) as the persistent backend and [Node.js MongoDB driver](https://github.com/christkv/node-mongodb-native) to establish a connection between the store engine and the backend.
-The options 'persistent' and 'engine' with value 'mongodb' must be passed as parameters.
+Optionally, the file storage version [TingoDB](https://www.npmjs.com/package/tingodb) can be used, supporting all MongoDB features.
+The options 'persistent' and 'engine' with value 'mongodb' or 'tingodb' must be passed as parameters.
 The 'overwrite' parameter can also be used to clean the data stored in the persistent storage.
 Configuration of the MongoDB instance to be used can be passed using the parameters 'mongoDomain' and 'mongoPort'.
 Finally the parameter 'mongoOptions' can be used to pass configuration options to the Node.js MongoDB driver (check the driver documentation for more information).

+#### MongoDB version

     new rdfstore.Store({persistent:true,
                         engine:'mongodb',